 Proposals are required to include line-item cost category budgets for the services described in the application narrative.
-Each proposal must include a budget for the period of July 1, 2025 through June 30, 2028, specifically, a budget should be prepared for each year of the contract period.
-Additionally, the bidder must state intent to serve "carry-over" youth enrolled from the previous contractual period (October 1, 2023 to September 30, 2026) and whose initial contract term will end on September 30, 2026.
-(Please see pages 11-12, "Carry-over Youth Provision").
+Each proposal must include a budget for the period of September 1, 2025 through August 31, 2028, specifically, a budget should be prepared for each year of the contract period.
 All applications that are submitted will be reviewed to ensure that the proposal included all of the information that was requested.